Green's function for chordal SLE curves: Introduction

 Chordal SLE$_\kappa$ ($\kappa>0$) in a simply connected domain $D$ is a probability measure on curves in $\lin D$ from one marked boundary point (or prime end) $a$ to another marked boundary point (or prime end) $b$.
 It is first defined in the upper half plane $\HH=\{z\in\C:\Imm z>0\}$ using chordal Loewner equation, and then extended to other domains by conformal maps.
 For $\kappa\ge 8$, the curve is space filling (\cite{RS}), i.e., it visits every point in the domain.
 In this paper we only consider SLE$_\kappa$ for $\kappa\in(0,8)$ and fix $\kappa$ throughout.
 It is known (\cite{Bf}) that SLE$_\kappa$ has Hausdorff dimension $d=1+\frac\kappa 8$.
 Let $z_1,\dots,z_n \in D$ be $n$ distinct points.
 The $n$-point Green's function for SLE$_\kappa$ (in $D$ from $a$ to $b$) at $z_1,\dots,z_n$ is defined by \BGE G_{(D;a,b)}(z_1,\dots,z_n) = \lim_{r_1,\dots,r_n \downarrow 0} \prod_{k=1}^n r_k^{d-2} \, \PP\Big [\bigcap_{k=1}^n\{\dist(z_k,\gamma) \leq r_k\}\Big ], \EDE provided the limit exists.
 By conformal invariance of SLE, we easily see that the Green's function satisfies conformal covariance.
 That is, if $G_{(\HH;0,\infty)}$ exists, then $G_{(D;a,b)}$ exists for any triple $(D;a,b)$, and if $g$ is a conformal map from $(D;a,b)$ onto $(\HH;0,\infty)$, then

 Thus, it suffices to prove the existence of $G_{(\HH;0,\infty)}$, which we write as $G$.
-As we mentioned above, the one-point Green's function $G(z)$ has a closed-form formula: \BGE G(z)=\hat c (\Imm z)^{d-2+\alpha}|z|^{-\alpha}. \EDE where $\alpha=\frac{8}{\kappa}-1$ is the boundary exponent, and $\hat c$ is a positive constant.
+As we mentioned above, the one-point Green's function $G(z)$ has a closed-form formula (\cite{LR1}): \BGE G(z)=\hat c (\Imm z)^{d-2+\alpha}|z|^{-\alpha}. \EDE where $\alpha=\frac{8}{\kappa}-1$ is the boundary exponent, and $\hat c$ is a positive constant depending on $\kappa$, which is unknown so far.

 Now we can state the main result of the paper. \begin{theorem} For any $n\in\N$, $G(z_1,\dots,z_n)$ exists and is locally H\"older continuous.
 Also there is an explicit function $F(z_1,\dots,z_n)$ (defined in \eqref{F}) such that for any distinct points $z_1,\dots,z_n\in\HH$, $G(z_1,\dots,z_n) \asymp F(z_1,\dots,z_n)$, where the constant depends only on $\kappa$ and $n$. \end{theorem}